-On this day in NRL history, the prince of centres Steve Rogers has his jaw broken by Mark Bugden, seven players are sent off in one game and popular Dragon Nathan Brown is forced to call it a day at just 27.
+On this day, the prince of centres Steve Rogers has his jaw broken by Mark Bugden, seven players are sent off in one game and popular Dragon Nathan Brown is forced to call it a day at just 27.

 Referee Laurie Bruyeres sends off seven players in an ill-tempered pre-season clash between Balmain and Manly at Brookvale Oval.